The Opening of the Film Archives—Abbaye de la Grainetière, October 2016

 I could almost say I envy them the simplicity of monastic life compared to the complexities of modern society and family life—juggling careers, responsibilities, and the endless distractions of today’s world.
 While I don’t regret the joys and vibrancy that come with having a family—something perhaps lacking in monastic life—it’s hard not to admire the stillness and purpose that a simpler existence can offer.
 We all have different vocations in life.
 Mine was to be a father.

-In the end, it’s not a question of envy or regret, but rather a reminder that we all find our peace in different ways.
-For the monks of l’Abbaye de la Grainetière, it lies in prayer and solitude.
-For me, it’s found in the laughter of my children, the shared moments with loved ones, and yes, even in the rush and noise of everyday life.
+As I packed away my camera and left the grounds of l’Abbaye de la Grainetière, I found myself still pondering the contrast between the quiet, ordered life of the monks and the complexity of my own.
+It’s not a question of envy or regret, but a reminder that we all find peace in different ways — theirs in prayer and solitude, mine in the laughter of my children and the rush and noise of everyday life.
 Each vocation, after all, carries its own kind of grace.

 Post Scriptum: